mcheck/active4d-sublime/README.md

 Active4D-Sublime
 ================

-Active4D-Sublime is a package which provides syntax highlighting, snippets and convenience commands for use with Active4D.
+Active4D-Sublime is a Sublime Text 2 package which provides syntax highlighting, snippets and convenience commands for use with Active4D.

 ## Syntax Highlighting
 Full syntax highlighting is provided for the following file types: